saliherdemk/Deepmind-MeshGraphNets/README.md

 If you have new generation card, you have to use [nvidia-tensorflow](https://github.com/NVIDIA/tensorflow) in order to train with gpu.

+## Preparing Dataset
+You can create your own dataset using Blender scripts.
+Open the `Flag-sim.blend` file and generate data using the `Generate Data` script.
+Once you have created the JSON files, convert them to TFRecord format with `json_to_tfrecord.py`.
+After this process, you should have `train.tfrecord` (or test.tfrecord-eval.tfrecord) and `meta.json` files.

 ## Running the model

 May need `sudo` for creating files.

+The samples are trivial; they are just meant to give an idea of the file structure and format.

 Train a model:
 ```
    python -m run_model --mode=train --checkpoint_dir=samples/sampleChk/ --dataset_dir=samples/sampleDataset/ --wind=true